 Autonomous Trucking And The Trucking Industry

-What is Autonomous Trucking?
+What Is Autonomous Trucking?

-Why is the Industry Doing Autonomous Trucking?
+Why Is The Industry Trying Autonomous Trucking?

 The trucking industry is buzzing big time over the autonomous trucks.
 Why?
 It comes down to the simple fact that there is a tremendous shortage of qualified truck drivers.
-Driver’s seat vacancies are totaling 48,000 and rising, expected to reach a driver deficit of over 240,000 by 2022, meaning the truck driver shortage isn’t looking to get any better soon.
+Driver seat vacancies are totaling 48,000 and rising, expected to reach a driver deficit of over 240,000 by 2022, meaning the truck driver shortage isn’t looking to get any better soon.
 As the baby boomer truckers retire, there are not a lot of able-bodied replacements jumping in behind the wheel to take over.
 Maybe this new era of trucking is what’s needed to put a little excitement back into trucking careers and entice more qualified truckers to join in.
-However, the Bureau of Labor Statistics states employment growth is expected to remain average, at 5% over the next ten years.
+However, the Bureau of Labor Statistics states employment growth is projected to remain average, at 5% over the next ten years.
 Heaviest employment opportunities will remain in the oil and gas industries.

 The trucking industry brings in over 700 billion USD per year with one-third of that going into the truck drivers’ bank accounts.
 Eliminate the trucker, and that’s more bottom-line dollars going directly to the owner of the trucking companies.
 That doesn’t sound like such good news for those who have dedicated their lives to truck driving, does it?
 Well, for now, there is no need for concern.
 Those autonomous trucks may seem like they have it under control, but the reality is there will be a need for truckers trained to ride the autonomous vehicles.
 And it could remain that way for a very long time.

-Should You Be Worried about Autonomous Trucking Stealing Jobs?
+Should You Be Worried About Autonomous Trucking Stealing Jobs?